 Threading model when using Asynchronous Publishing

 Using Connext DDS Professional, it is possible to configure your application such that the sending of a sample in calls like FooDataWriter_write is done by a separate thread (by default, the sending occurs in the thread calling to FooDataWriter_write).
 This is accomplished using the Asynchronous Publisher Qos and Publish Mode QoS.
 Asynchronous Publishing requires you to select a Flow Controller that will be used to write the data.
 You can either select one of the predefined FlowControllers which are provided by Connext DDS Professional, or create your own.
-The use of asynchronous publication is mandatory if your application needs to reliably send samples with a serialized size larger than the message_size_max QoS configuration option across all of the transports in use by the associated DomainParticipant.
 This article explains the threading model of the asynchronous publishing feature.

 FlowControllers provide a mechanism to throttle the amount of data being sent by an application.
 A FlowController is associated with a DomainParticipant.
 DataWriters can share FlowControllers (resulting in data throttling across all of the DataWriters sharing the same FlowController).
 A DomainParticipant can create multiple FlowControllers.